 The torch should be held at a 60-degree angle to the base metal during the operation.

-With prevent uneven penetration, it is recommended to support the seam on the underside of the unit with carbon blocks or thin sheet steel.
+To prevent uneven penetration, it is recommended to support the seam on the underside of the unit with carbon blocks or thin sheet steel.
 To allow complete fusion at the base of the joint, these materials should be channeled.

 To prevent heat radiation into the atmosphere, cover the metal at each end of the weld.
 This would allow the weld’s molten metal to cool down slowly and solidify.
-Tip – 100% Helium will Gas will Provide the Heat Levels Required to Weld Copper.
+Tip – 100% Helium and Gas will Provide the Heat Levels Required to Weld Copper.

 The heat from welding copper sheets is radiated so quickly that it is hard to raise the temperature to the melting point.
 It is common to increase the temperature of the sheet by 6.0 to 12.0 inches.
 152.4 to 304.8mm from the weld.